mozilla/nunjucks/docs/templating.md

 ### indent

-Return a copy of the passed string, each line indented by 4 spaces.
-The first line is not indented.
-If you want to change the number of spaces or indent the first line too you can pass additional parameters to the filter:
+Indents a string using spaces.
+Default behaviour is *not* to indent the first line.
+Default indentation is 4 spaces.

 **Input**